jiayihu/rx-polling/README.md

 ...

-// Any Observable is okay, even if it does not make network requests const request$ = this.http.get('someResource');
+// Actually any Observable is okay, even if it does not make network requests const request$ = this.http.get('someResource');

 polling(request$, {
-    // Period of the polling
+    // Period (in ms) of the polling
     interval: 5000,

     // How many times to attempt recover, requesting the data again.